beckym223/manual_work/E6_long_edited.md

-increases each year by taxes paid and a no- tional interest rate.68 At retirement, this bal- ance is converted into an annuity based on the
-66 For example, if we want to project a legislative re-  sponse to a possible drop in fertility, we do not have much  of a database for evaluating the relationship.
-With underly-  ing country differences being very significant in social  security politics, we may have basically one data point.
-67 When workers purchase real annuities from insur-  ance companies, there is always the possibility that the  insurance companies will become unable to pay the con-  tracted amounts.
-But even with recognition of this  possibility, we still have a fully specified outcome-as  we do in models with incomplete markets and bankruptcy rules.
-68 That is, unlike the United States where benefits de- pend on earnings subject to payroll tax, in Sweden benefits  depend on taxes paid.
-Since the Swedes currently seem  determined not to change the tax rates this difference is  likely to have little consequence for the future.  life expectancy of that cohort and the same  notional interest rate.69 The notional interest rate is set administratively (with automatic adjustment), not by returns realized on assets held.
+increases each year by taxes paid and a no- tional interest rate.68 At retirement, this bal- ance is converted into an annuity based on the life expectancy of that cohort and the same  notional interest rate.69 The notional interest rate is set administratively (with automatic adjustment), not by returns realized on assets held.
 In this way an NDC system mimics a